Standard metadata in practice

 Before starting your project or your experiments, consider what repositories could be appropriate to publish your datasets.
 For biomolecular data in Life Sciences, EMBL-EBI Data Submission wizard will guide you to the right archive for your data in a few simple steps.

-After you have found the appropriate repository for your data, download or write down the required metadata schema, or at least the mandatory fields.
-If the repository doesn’t require a specific metadata schema, you can choose a generic and/or a discipline-specific one for your dataset.
-You can also use more than one schema, for example, to describe a multi-disciplinary dataset, or add attributes of your choice.
+After you have found the appropriate repository for your data, check if a metadata schema is required and download or write down the required metadata fields of checklists, or at least the mandatory ones.
+If the repository doesn’t require a specific standard metadata, you can choose a generic and/or a discipline-specific one for your dataset.
+You can also use more than one checklist, for example, to describe a multi-disciplinary dataset.

 Levels of metadata

-- One generic about your overall study, containing metadata fields such as “Study Title”, “Study description”, “Experimental Factors”, “Study Design” etc.
+- General information about your overall study, containing metadata fields such as “Study Title”, “Study description”, “Experimental Factors”, “Study Design” etc.

-- One for describing the individual observations and measurements, containing attributes as column names, such as “Replicate N”, “Date”, “Length”, “Datafile name” etc.
+- Description of the individual observations and measurements, containing metadata fields as column names, such as “Replicate N”, “Date”, “Length”, “Datafile name” etc.

-It is also possible to use a README file or the first tab of a spreadsheet to describe metadata fields about the overall study and define controlled vocabularies for the attributes in the columns.
+It is also possible to use a README file to describe metadata fields about the overall study and define controlled vocabularies for the attributes in the columns.
 To avoid confusion on the interpretation of the value of metadata fields, you should always have the exact definition and scope of your used metadata fields.
-If you use standard metadata, you can refer to the definitions of the standard, rather than having to describe the metadata fields yourself in a data dictionary (or glossary or codebook).
+If you use standard metadata, you can refer to the definitions of the standard, rather than having to describe the metadata fields yourself.
 For example, not everybody understands automatically that ‘length’ describes how tall a subject is, or how it is measured.

 Usually, a (meta)data sheet holds 30 or more attributes to describe data at individual observation level.
 Don’t be afraid to have many attributes in your spreadsheet; on the contrary, with detailed metadata fields you can easily select specific measurements based on the information noted down in the columns.